AnnettaQi/Guelph-Family-Health-Study-published-/README.md

 Summary:
 The statistical analysis of this Guelph family health study consists 2 parts: 1: taste preference analysis 2. diet composition analysis
-Variables of interest: taste receptors, measure of taste; diet variables; demographics variables (as confounding variables)
+Variables of interest: taste receptors, measure of taste; diet variables; demographics variables (as confounding variables);

-Breakthrough:1: family data are correlated as clusters; pedigree relationship is given as ID of individual ID and parents IDs;
+Breakthrough:1: family data are correlated as clusters; pedigree relationship is given as ID of individual ID and parents IDs
              2: Confounding variables controlled

 Part 1: taste preference and sensitivity threshold

 Analysis 1: inverse mapping: SNP ~ age+sex+BMI+taste variable  using GEE
              mapping: taste ~ SNP+age+sex+BMI    using GEE

          2: SNP ~ taste using GQLS (can only do one to one)